CrazyPro007/PermissionManager/PermissionManager/README.md

 ## About Project

-A repo that handle the permission asked by iOS from user like notification.
+A repo that handle the permission asked by iOS from user like notification., contacts